kory33/cf-worker-as-openssh-ca/README.md

 # cf-worker-jwt-to-short-lived-certificate
-Turning Cloudflare Workers into a Certificate Authority that verifies JWTs.
+Turning Cloudflare Workers into a Certificate Authority that verifies JWTs and issues short-lived certificates.